exlunaproject/underscript/README.md

 ## Compiling

-For compiling Underscript, you will need [Catarinka](https://github.com/felipedaragon/catarinka), [pLua](https://github.com/felipedaragon/pLua-XE), [RubyComp](https://github.com/felipedaragon/RubyComp) and [LuaUtils](https://github.com/felipedaragon/LuaUtils).
+For compiling Underscript, you will need [Catarinka](https://github.com/felipedaragon/catarinka) and [pLua](https://github.com/felipedaragon/pLua-XE).

 There is no need to install third-party components in the IDE - you can just add the dependencies listed above to the library path and hit compile.
-It currently compiles under D7 and possibly Lazarus with adaptations.
+It currently compiles under Delphi XE10 Tokyo or up.

-A XE-compatible version is still a work in progress and not available at the moment.
 We also would love to see a C port of this library.

 ## License & Credits